KANSAS INTERCOLLEGIATE ORCHESTRA (KIO)

 - KIO participants will receive Friday KMEA conference badges, which will enable you to visit exhibits, attend concerts, etc., on that day.

-- Seating placement audition excerpts will be posted soon.
+- Seating placement audition excerpts for strings are posted below.

-- Auditions will be blind auditions, judged by directors.
+- Auditions will be blind audition, judged by directors.